spryker/spryker-shop-core/Bundles/ShopUi/src/SprykerShop/Yves/ShopUi/Theme/default/components/molecules/quantity-input/README.md

 # quantity-input (molecule)

-Displays a product quantity field with the label and the optionally update button for this field.
+Displays product quantity field with a label and, optionally, the update button for this field.

 ## Code sample